breedx2/prepply/README.md

 * blog tags atom/rss feeds
 * support for audio playlists
 * support for fancybox galleries
+* assumes external assets, but supports in-site assets just in case

 Seems to be reasonably fast (generates 1700+ files on my site in under 2.5s).